-DibbsBarker acts for leading Australian and international insurers and self-insureds in the area of public liability who value our commercial approach, pragmatism and discretion.
+DibbsBarker acts for leading Australian and international insurers in the area of public liability who value our commercial approach, pragmatism and discretion.
 We prioritise your reputation and our strategies are devised around managing all matters as efficiently and sensitively as possible.

 We understand that when engaged by insurers, we are acting as an extension of our clients’ business and the manner in which we interact with other stakeholders, whether they are insureds, brokers, experts or opposing lawyers, reflects as much on our clients as it does on ourselves.
 Our team seeks at all times to be model representatives of our clients and our aim is to always act in the same manner that a client would expect of its staff.

 Our team look to obtain a deep understanding of the business drivers of our insurance clients.
 We use our deep industry knowledge to provide solutions to our clients that allow them to achieve their business objectives.

 We understand the importance of early and accurate assessments of claims to achieve appropriate reserving at the first possible opportunity.
 The importance of ongoing vigilant review of the adequacy of claim reserves and the need for a 'no surprises' environment is understood by our team, meaning that we review and confirm reserves in each substantial contact that we have with our clients over the course of a claim.

 - We acted in 14 personal injury claims brought against an insured trampoline centre operator which had various centres across Australia involving catastrophic injuries such as quadriplegia, paraplegia, or serious neck, back and leg injuries.

 - We advised on indemnity in relation to a fire at a commercial premises caused by a welding contractor who failed to comply with welding standards and breached the Hot Works exclusion in the policy.